pikatoste/test.sh/README.md

 * `teardown_test`: if present, it will be called after every test.
 A failure in this function will be reported as a warning in the main output and an error will be logged, but will not make the test to fail.

-There is a corner cases were `teardown_test_suite` will not be called: when SUBSHELL is set no 'never' and both a test and `teardown_test` fail.
+There is a corner case were `teardown_test_suite` will not be called: when SUBSHELL is set no 'never' and both a test and `teardown_test` fail.

 ### Subshells